Greg Abel Leads First Berkshire Hathaway Annual Meeting as CEO Amid Record Profits

 Key Facts

-- Berkshire Hathaway's cash reserves reached a record $397 billion in Greg Abel's first quarter as CEO.
+- Berkshire Hathaway's cash reserves reached a record $397 billion in Abel's first quarter as chief executive.

-- First-quarter profit more than doubled, driven by improved investment values and higher earnings across most businesses.
+- The company's first-quarter profit more than doubled, attributed to improved investment values and higher earnings across most businesses.

 - Attendance at the annual meeting reportedly fell sharply compared to previous years.